SammysCode/Smart_Bike_Lock_/README.md

 The user is also able to uppdate password when logged in.

-Screens done:
+Screens done: startWithLogo.js, LoginOrRegister.js, LogIn.js, Registration.js, LockAndUnlock.js, WhereIsBike.js, PariDevice.js and Settings.js
-startWithLogo.js
-LoginOrRegister.js
-LogIn.js
-Registration.js
-LockAndUnlock.js
-WhereIsBike.js
-PariDevice.js
-Settings.js

-Main screen:
+Main screen: App.js
-App.js

 Firebase configurations is not uploaded